dapr/docs/daprdocs/content/en/developing-applications/develop-components/develop-workflows.md

 ## What is the authoring SDK?

-The Dapr Workflow _authoring SDK_ is a language-specific SDK that you use to implement workflow logic using procedural code.
+The Dapr Workflow _authoring SDK_ is a language-specific SDK that you use to implement workflow logic using general purpose programming languages.
 The workflow logic lives in your application and is orchestrated by the Dapr workflow engine running in the Dapr sidecar via a gRPC stream.

 TODO: Diagram